Freika/dawarich/README.md

 # Dawarich

-This is a Rails app that receives location updates from Owntracks and stores them in a database.
-It also provides a web interface to view the location history.
+Dawarich is a self-hosted web application to replace Google Timeline (aka Google Location History).
+It allows you to import your location history from Google Maps Timeline and Owntracks, view it on a map and see some statistics, such as the number of countries and cities visited, and distance traveled.

 ## Usage

-To track your location, install the Owntracks [app](https://owntracks.org/booklet/guide/apps/) on your phone and configure it to send location updates to your Dawarich instance.
-Currently, the app only supports HTTP mode.
+To track your location, install the [Owntracks app](https://owntracks.org/booklet/guide/apps/) on your phone and configure it to send location updates to your Dawarich instance.
+Currently, the app only supports [HTTP mode](https://owntracks.org/booklet/tech/http/).
 The url to send the location updates to is `http://<your-dawarich-instance>/api/v1/points`.

 To import your Google Maps Timeline data, download your location history from [Google Takeout](https://takeout.google.com/) and upload it to Dawarich.

 ## Features

+### Location history

+You can view your location history on a map.

+### Statistics

+You can see the number of countries and cities visited, the distance traveled, and the time spent in each country, splitted by years and months.

 ### Import

 You can import your Google Maps Timeline data into Dawarich as well as Owntracks data.

-### Location history

-You can view your location history on a map.

 ## How to start the app locally